top of page

 Sam Hulse, Postdoc

 Sam H. is a quantitative evolutionary biologist with a background in sexual selection and applied mathematics from the University of Maryland, Baltimore County.
-He is working on resistance correlations grant, developing evolutionary models of general and specific resistance.
+His research focuses on the evolutionary dynamics of resistance and infection in natural populations, with particular interest in resistance correlations, tradeoffs, and impacts of seasonal dyanmics.

 IMG_1552.HEIC